 There are seven basic types of car insurance policies that can be applied to almost any vehicle, including special vehicles.
 Liability is by far the most common type of insurance and it basically covers the cost of property damage and/or medical bills for the victims at the expense of the person who is determined to be at fault for the accident.
 This is the type of coverage usually required by law in most states.

 Collision insurance can cover the cost of repairing or replacing your own car in the event of an accident.

-Comprehensive insurance takes it a step further and covers the cost of repairs to your vehicle in the event of weather damage, theft or even damage from hitting an animal.
+Comprehensive insurance takes it a step further and covers the cost of repairs to your vehicle in the event of weather damage, theft or even damage from hitting an animal; this is a great type of coverage to buy if you could benefit from additional protection.
 Uninsured (or underinsured) motorist insurance covers your expenses if someone hits you and they either don’t have insurance or don’t have enough insurance to cover the cost of your car repairs or medical bills.

 Medical and Personal Injury Protection insurance will cover your medical expenses related to an accident regardless of who is found to be at fault.
 No Fault insurance is similar, but it covers property damage as well as medical expenses, regardless of who is at fault.